edelveart/edelveart.github.io/src/content/blog/post3.md

 ## The Beauty of a Line

 Behind every line of code lies topology and algebra.
-Inspired by  <a href=" https://theses.hal.science/tel-01326827" target="_blank" rel="noopener noreferrer">Louis Bigo’s</a> ideas, I embraced simplicial complexes as a natural way to generalize harmonic spaces into alternative configurations.
+Based on <a href=" https://theses.hal.science/tel-01326827" target="_blank" rel="noopener noreferrer">Louis Bigo’s</a> ideas, I embraced simplicial complexes as a natural way to generalize harmonic spaces into alternative configurations.

 To that end, I incorporated concepts such as the semidirect product, a central idea in <a href="https://theses.hal.science/tel-02179522" target="_blank" rel="noopener noreferrer">Sonia Cannas’s</a>  dissertation, which establishes several theorems involving isomorphic group structures relevant to musical transformations.